-Saturn – together with Pluto – is the most dreaded planet in astrology.
-Rightly so.
-Saturn punishes us if we don’t stick to the rules, obey authority, and don’t do the hard work.
+Saturn – along with Pluto – is the most dreaded planet in astrology.
+And for good reason.
+Saturn “punishes” us when we don’t follow the rules, respect authority, or put in the hard work.

-Because who wants to do the hard work?
+Because really – who wants to do the hard work?
 Who wants to follow the rules?

-Do you wake up in the morning and say “I can’t wait to follow some rules”.?
+Do you wake up and think “I can’t wait to follow some rules today”.?
 “Or…

-“Today I’ll do everything my boss wants me to do, pay taxes, wait at the red light, even if I’m in the middle of nowhere – yay, how cool is that?”.
+“Today I’ll do everything my manager asks, pay my taxes, and stop at every red light, even if I’m the only one on the road – yay, how exciting!”.

-“Another great day to do laborious admin work, and proofread that 400-page legal document.
-Life is amazing!” – said no one ever.
+“Another great day to tackle tedious admin and proofread that 400-page legal document.
+Life is amazing!!” – said no one ever.

-Of course, when we wake up in the morning we want to feel good (Venus), safe and relaxed (Moon), optimistic and joyful (Jupiter), and some of us, to even go to the gym (Mars).
-But who wants to do the hard, laborious work?
+Let’s be honest: when we wake up, we want to feel good (Venus), safe and relaxed (Moon), optimistic and joyful (Jupiter) – and maybe even get to the gym (Mars).
+But who’s excited to dive into Saturn’s hard, thankless work?

-We all know we have to do the Saturn work.
-And we may even know that the Saturn work is good for us in the long run.
-But still, doing the Saturn work doesn’t “feel good”.
+We all know we have to do Saturn’s work.
+And deep down, we know it’s good for us in the long run.
+But still, it rarely “feels good.”

 Will Saturn always be our dreaded companion?
 Will we ever get to like Saturn?
-To embrace it, to make it part of our everyday life?
+To embrace it and make it part of our everyday lives?

 Saturn serves a fundamental role in our life, through what I call “the 3 Rs”: